Ragazoor/typed-future/README.md

 }
 ```

-This is the basics of how to enable the use of a typed future in
+This is the basics for using the typed future in
-your future based code.
+your code.
 The `IO` has the same API
 as the `Future`, and thanks to the type alias
 `type Future[+A] = IO[Throwable, A]` we don't need to rename `Future`s
 all over the code base.